isabella232/aspnet-webhooks-rest-sample/README.md

 # Microsoft Graph ASP.NET Webhooks

-Subscribe for webhooks to get notified when your user's data changes so you don't have to poll for changes.
+Subscribe for webhooks to get notified when your user's data changes, so you don't have to poll for changes.

 This sample web application shows how to create webhook subscriptions and receive notifications from the Microsoft Graph.